Facebook

 2.1 What is PWM dimming?

-PWM dimming achieves the dimming effect by controlling LED lamps' on/off time and duty cycle.
+PWM dimming achieves the dimming effect by controlling LED lamps' on/off time and duty cycle.An

 LED is a diode that can achieve fast switching.
 Its allowable switching speed can be as high as microseconds, unmatched by any light-emitting device (so traditional lamps cannot be dimmed if they are too slow to switch on and off).
-Therefore, as long as the power supply is changed to a pulse-constant current source, the brightness can be changed by changing the pulse width.
+Therefore, as long as the power supply is changed to a pulse-constant current source, the brightness can be altered by changing the pulse width.
 This method is called pulse width modulation (PWM) dimming.

 2.2 How does PWM dimming work?